 There are three main routes up Gwanaksan; the most-trodden trail goes up from Seoul National University on the west side of the mountain, with another good trail up the east side from Gwacheon Station on Line 4.
 These two trails are well-maintained, easygoing hiking paths through the forest; the most interesting trail is the one up the north ridge from Sadang, which is far more exposed and therefore offers cracking views out across Seoul from multiple viewpoints on the way up.
 The Sadang trail also covers much rougher terrain with some rock scrambling in places, which is fairly serious on the final section with fixed ropes and chains for you to pull yourself up.

-My recommended route for hiking Gwanaksan is to go up the Sadang trail, then descend to Gwacheon rather than SNU as Gwacheon has direct subway access (meaning you don’t have to mess around with buses).
+My recommended route for hiking Gwanaksan is to go up the Sadang trail, then descend to SNU (or perhaps Gwacheon, but SNU is more convenient since the Sillim light rail opened in 2022).
 However, for those who don’t like heights or don’t feel confident about tackling the semi-rock climbing sections on the Sadang route, I recommend going up from SNU and down to Gwacheon (or vice versa).

 Roughly speaking, each of the routes takes around 90 minutes to 2 hours one way, though the Sadang route is slightly longer and tougher than the others so may take a little more time.
-It’s also quite easy to end up spending a fair time at the summit enjoying the views and checking out the temple buildings, so as a rough guide you can probably expect a 4 to 5 hour hike.
+You might also spend a while at the summit enjoying the views and checking out the temple buildings, so as a rough guide you can probably expect a 4 to 5 hour hike.

 Gwanaksan Summit Area